Hackafe/lips/lip-ironsteel-house-rules.md

 ## 3.1 Access
 ## 3.2 Workplace

-* Every visitor must leave the lab in the state they founded when they came.
+* Every visitor must leave the lab in the state they found it when they came.
 * Every visitor must not disturb the others in any way - music, smell, visually or any other way.

 ## 3.3 Meeting room